StafLoker/EspWOL/README.md

    - **Wake Host**: Click the **play** button (▶️) next to a host to send a WoL request.

 ### Updating to the Latest Version

+> [!WARNING]
+> In version `2.0.0`, it is not possible to perform an update.
+This functionality is available starting from version `2.0.1`.

 1. **Open Settings**:
    - Click the **Settings** button.